JeremieLitzler/vueschool-course/course-masterclass-2024.md

   - For the rest, I'd recommend to use a flat-directory approach and follow the official Vue.js guidelines about naming the components.
 - `composables`: To store custom composables.
 But remember, [`vueuse` probably has](https://vueuse.org/) what you need.
 - `enums`: See [below](#creating-enums-folder-to-store-magic-strings) for more details.
 - `plugins`: To store the custom plugins.
-The boileplate doesn't contain any.
+The boilerplate doesn't contain any.
 - `services`: To store anything related to external API.
   - In the boilerplate, you'll find the services related to authentication, retrieving profiles and the dummy tables.
 - `pages`: To store the pages if you use Unplugin Vue Router.
-  - In the boileplate, you'll find:
+  - In the boilerplate, you'll find:
     - an `index` (for Home),
     - a `login` and a `register` page,
     - a `settings` page,